Spinnerbaits in the Fall: Speed Is Key

 If you have all these variables in place, there will be a ripping spinnerbait bite to be found, especially on lakes with a combination of largemouth, smallmouth and spotted bass.

-Pattern the area
+Pattern the Clues

 The key to ripping spinnerbaits is to first pattern the type of area the fish are holding in.
 Sometimes they are on points.
 At times flat banks, steep banks, bluffs or straight banks.
 Sometimes the main lake is the best, and sometimes the creeks and coves are.